Welcome to my World

 Memoir Monday, August 25, 1967

-I do not recall and did not note whether the folks came up on the August 25 or 26 and got me or I took the bus down.
+I do not recall and did not note whether the folks came up on August 25 or 26 and got me or I took the bus down.
 Suffice that I went and was present and 'on duty' for the duration.
 I found what it was like to be actually homeless and how grim and ugly life can be when there are few to no friends and many--maybe well deserved but still almost implacable--enemies standing against you.
-Even when compared to many bad times in the past couple of years, September and October 1967 were among the hardest times I ever experienced.
-Nobody died, not even the animals that were still a big concern of mine, and I did make it back to Flagstaff in the nick of time to register and go on with my schooling.
-I thank my Divinity--The Source as I now term them-and my guardain angel for that.
+Even when compared to many bad times in the revious couple of years, September and October 1967 were among the hardest times I ever experienced.
+Nobody died, not even the animals that were still a big concern of mine anyway.
+And I did make it back to Flagstaff in the nick of time to register and go on with my schooling.
+I thank my Divinity--The Source as I now term them--and my guardian angel for that.
 It was a close thing.

 The one entry, made that Friday evening: